LucassNogueira/dogtrainapp/README.md

 - Axios
 - Dog API

-## Aplication Features
+## Application Features

 - Users are able to create a profile for their dog
 - Users are able to see a spread of all the dogs they are currently training
 - Users can train a specific dog and be shown commands depending on what level they are
-- Dogs can independintly level and train
+- Dogs can independently level and train